 - Ask your doctor or nurse before you, or someone you live with, has any vaccinations.

 Kidney damage can occur while receiving bevacizumab.
 Your healthcare team will monitor this by periodically checking the amount of protein in your urine.
 If the protein levels become elevated, you may require further urine tests to evaluate your kidney function.
 If your kidneys become damaged, you may need to stop receiving this medication.

-Stroke or heart problems, including blood clots, heart attack and chest pain, can occur.
-Bevacizumab should be stopped if these occur.
 A possible, but rare, side effect is the development of a fistula, which is an abnormal passage between two body parts (for instance, a hole between the lung and esophagus).